Oppidum: Location and type

-According to pre-historian John Collis oppida extend as far east as the Hungarian plain where other settlement types take over.
+According to pre-historian John Collis, oppida extend as far east as the Hungarian plain where other settlement types take over.
 Around 200 oppida are known today.
 Central Spain has sites similar to oppida, but while they share features such as size and defensive ramparts the interior was arranged differently.
 Oppida feature a wide variety of internal structures, from continuous rows of dwellings (Bibracte) to more widely spaced individual estates (Manching).
 Some oppida had internal layouts resembling the insulae of Roman cities (Variscourt).
 Little is known, however, about the purpose of any public buildings.

 The main features of the oppida are the walls and gates, the spacious layout, and usually a commanding view of the surrounding area.
 The major difference with earlier structures was their much larger size.
 Earlier hill forts were mostly just a few hectares in area, whilst oppida could encompass several dozen or even hundreds of hectares.
 They also played a role in displaying the power and wealth of the local inhabitants and as a line of demarcation between the town and the countryside.
 According to Jane McIntosh, the "impressive ramparts with elaborate gateways ... were probably as much for show and for controlling the movement of people and goods as for defense".
 Some of the oppida fortifications were built on an immense scale.
-Construction of the 7km-long murus gallicus at Manching required an estimated 6,900 m³ of stones for the façade alone, up to 7.5 tons of iron nails, 90,000 m³ of earth and stones for the fill between the posts and 100,000m³ of earth for the ramp.
+Construction of the 7 km-long murus gallicus at Manching required an estimated 6,900 m3 of stones for the façade alone, up to 7.5 tons of iron nails, 90,000 m3 of earth and stones for the fill between the posts and 100,000 m3 of earth for the ramp.
 In terms of labour, some 2,000 people would have been needed for 250 days.
-The 5.5km-long murus gallicus of Bibracte may have required 40–60 ha of mature oak woodland to be clear-felled for its construction.
+The 5.5 km-long murus gallicus of Bibracte may have required 40 to 60 hectares of mature oak woodland to be clear-felled for its construction.